BenjiDayan/pisite/fun_blog/_posts/2025-06-16-league-analysis.md

 ## Hyperscaling laws

-If you're familiar with league and have been following the math closely, you may have found the [description of theoretically optimal 1v1](#optimal-stat-balance-bruisers-rule-1v1s) confusing!
-We showed that defense and offense have equal importance.
+If you're familiar with league and have been following the math closely, you may have found the [description of theoretically optimal 1v1](#optimal-stat-balance-bruisers-rule-1v1s) strange: we showed that defense and offense have equal importance!
 In fact (though it's not immediately obivous), even in our perfect 2v2 setting, again in a face-off between two teams with equal but opposite bonus stats:
 - Team 1: (AM = 1x, DM = 1x), (AM = 1x, DM = 2x) i.e. a buffed tank
 - Team 2: (AM = 2x, DM = 1x), (AM = 1x, DM = 1x) i.e. a buffed damage dealer

 Again, the teamfight will be a perfect draw (even though Team 2's front liner will fall first, diminishing their DPS early, Team 2 will still catch up in the end due to their consistently high DPS).
-But every league player worth their salt knows that excess gold should be channeled to the ADC so they can buy more offensive stats.
+But every league player worth their salt knows that excess team gold should be channeled to the ADC so they can buy more offensive stats.
 What's going on?

 ### Superior exponential scaling of damage dealers vs tanks